pyokagan/addressbook-level1/README.md

 * `java seedu.addressbook.AddressBook mydata.txt`
 * `java seedu.addressbook.AddressBook myFolder/mydata.txt`

-> The file path must contain a valid file name and a valid parent directory.
+> The file path must contain a valid file name and a valid parent directory.<br>
-> File name is valid if it has an extension and no reserved characters(OS-dependent).
+  File name is valid if it has an extension and no reserved characters(OS-dependent).<br>
-> Parent directory is valid if the parent directory exists.
+  Parent directory is valid if the parent directory exists.<br>
-> If a file already exists, it must be a regular file.
+  If a file already exists, it must be a regular file.<br>

 > When running the program inside Eclipse, there is a way to set command line parameters before running the program.